 Rewarding these UGC activities amongst others has seen The Chive enjoy a 47% lift in engagement and $135k monthly revenue from purchases using loyalty rewards.

 You now know why you should be using UGC and hopefully we’ve given you some food for thought on ways in which you can start generating it.
 Now let’s look at getting those creative juices flowing with some examples of how other companies have thought outside the box and tackled the creative problem.
-We asked another of our partners, UGC experts and review platform Yotpo to help us out (and boy did they deliver).
+We asked another of our partners, UGC experts and review platform Yotpo to explain further.

 Tottenham Hotspur Football Club